dgurudot/app/privacy-nd.md

 **_In Short:_** _We may transfer, store, and process your information in countries other than your own._

 Our servers are located in India and United States.
-If you are accessing our  from outside, please be aware that your information may be transferred to, stored, and processed by us in our facilities and by those third parties with whom we may share your personal information (see "[WILL YOUR INFORMATION BE SHARED WITH ANYONE?]" above), in  and other countries.
+If you are accessing our service from outside, please be aware that your information may be transferred to, stored, and processed by us in our facilities and by those third parties with whom we may share your personal information (see "[WILL YOUR INFORMATION BE SHARED WITH ANYONE?]" above), in  and other countries.

 **6. WHAT IS OUR STANCE ON THIRD-PARTY WEBSITES?**